aptos-labs/aptos-core/developer-docs-site/docs/releases/cli-release.md

 Read [Install the Aptos CLI](../tools/install-cli/index.md) and follow the instructions for your preferred installation method.

-If you have already installed the CLI:
+If you have already installed the CLI, you can upgrade to the latest version using a command:
 * With brew: `brew upgrade aptos`
 * With the prepackaged CLI: `aptos upgrade`